econrad003/yaMazeImp/README.md

 ### 5 Layouts

-Four types of layouts are supported.
+Several types of layouts are supported.
 ASCII and unicode layouts are supported on rectangular grids and on some grids derived from rectangular grids (for example, cylinder grids).
 All grids support GraphViz/dot layout, though the results usually leave a lot to be desired.

 Most derived grids support plot layouts using MatPlotLib, though in most cases, support will require some direct use of MatPlotLib methods.
 See the scripts for examples.